-A Green Party Nuclear Power Policy fit for the 21st Century
+A Green Party Nuclear Energy Policy fit for the 21st Century

 Greens For Nuclear Energy seek to influence the Green movement’s key organisations and institutions to favour nuclear energy.
 We need every available low carbon power source to combat catastrophic climate change.
 Our first campaign is to change the Green Party’s policy (England & Wales), which is currently: